sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 Most items in the GlobalCache are constant, and are specified by type aliases called `const_global_cache_tags` as described above.
 However, the GlobalCache can also store mutable items.
-Because of asynchronous execution, care must be taken when mutating items in the GlobalCache, as described below.
+Because of asynchronous execution, **EXTREME** care must be taken when mutating items in the GlobalCache, as described below.

 A mutable item can be of any type, as long as that type is something